TYPO3-Documentation/t3docs-wiki-migration/output_pages/Postgresql.rst

 TYPO3
 -----

-The current installer supports using the DBAL [outdated wiki link] during first install.
-Most PostgreSQL [outdated wiki link] installations are set up to connect using a TCP/IP network connection with user authentication, if you can't connect using the socket it is advisable to switch the connection type.
+The current installer supports using the `DBAL </Category:DBAL>`__ [deprecated wiki link] during first install.
+Most `PostgreSQL </Category:PostgreSQL>`__ [deprecated wiki link] installations are set up to connect using a TCP/IP network connection with user authentication, if you can't connect using the socket it is advisable to switch the connection type.

 .. _postgresql-2: